dosemedia/dev_coding_challenge/README.md

 Your web application should be implemented on Google's [Firebase](https://firebase.google.com/) platform.
 Begin by setting up a **free** firebase account and starting an app project.

-Then, use [Vue.js](https://vuejs.org/) to implement a simple product review widget that collects the following review information:
+Then, use your favorite web framework (we use [Vue.js](https://vuejs.org/) at Dose) to implement a simple product review widget that collects the following review information:

 * Rating : 1-5 (required)
 * Device Variation : Charcoal Fabric, Sandstone Fabric, Black, White, Walnut Finish, Heather Gray Fabric, Oak Finish (required)